qmk/qmk_firmware/docs/en/docs/feature_pointing_device.md

 void           pointing_device_driver_set_cpi(uint16_t cpi) {}
 ```

+!!! note
-!> Ideally, new sensor hardware should be added to `drivers/sensors/` and `quantum/pointing_device_drivers.c`, but there may be cases where it's very specific to the hardware.
+    Ideally, new sensor hardware should be added to `drivers/sensors/` and `quantum/pointing_device_drivers.c`, but there may be cases where it's very specific to the hardware.
 So these functions are provided, just in case.

 ## Common Configuration